 The resolution was expected to pass the board by a wide margin.

-Commissioner Clifford Bryant is sponsoring the resolution along with co-sponsors Jason Cobble and Josh Arrowood.
+Commissioner Clifford Bryant sponsored the original resolution in May along with co-sponsors Jason Cobble and Josh Arrowood.
 Numerous concerned citizens in the county voiced their concerns about the red flag bill, causing them to take action.

 Bryant's comments about the move stated,